 Sustainability Steering Team

 MGE’s employee-led Sustainability Steering Team reviews, evaluates and prioritizes continuous improvement opportunities for day-to-day operations companywide.
-The group, with employee representation from across the company, is responsible for commissioning continuous improvement teams to take on specific improvement initiatives and tasks.
+The group, with employee representation from across the company, is responsible for commissioning continuous improvement sustainability teams to take on specific improvement initiatives and tasks.

 Environmental Management System